Variant calling local reassembly

 Should I consider the variant a true positive or an artifact?

 A variant found under these circumstances should be treated like any other variant called by the variant calling pipeline.
 All of them are candidates of being true positives and other factors should be taken into consideration to evaluate whether a variant is real (e.g. quality of the call, read depth, allele frequency...).
-Our validated variant calling pipeline has demonstrated to have a high sensitivity and specificity, however, as any other NGS pipeline, there might be false positives.
+Our validated variant calling pipeline has demonstrated high sensitivity and specificity, however, as any other NGS pipeline, there might be false positives.
 Even if the variant is not a variant calling or mapping artifact, there might be other type of artifacts (sequencing errors) that should not be overlooked.

 References